Vapok/AdventureBackpacks/PATCHNOTES.md

 # Adventure Backpacks Patchnotes

+# 1.6.9.0 - Bugfixes and
+* Onward Mode/Quick Drop Bug
+  * Fixed an issue with quick drop mod when bag inventory is full, while using Extended Inventory mods

 # 1.6.8.0 - Adjusting Container.TakeAll and Adding Chinese Traditional Translation
 * When running some Extended Inventory Mod's, interacting with the Tombstone causes odd behavior.
   * Fixed: Items dupe and "teleport" to other players.